 The main function of ROSA is to convert optical signals to electrical signals.
 The built-in devices include PD / APD, demux, coupling components, etc. And the package type is generally the same as TOSA.
 Moreover, PD is used for short and medium-range optical modules, and APD is mainly used for long-range optical modules.

 ROSA block diagram

 3. LDD (Laser Diode Driver)

 LDD is a driving device in the optical module.
 It can convert the signal output from CDR into a corresponding modulation signal, which drives the laser to send out the optical signal.
 Since the optical laser itself is a current-sensitive device, we need LDD to convert the digital voltage signal to the current signal.
 Different types of LDD chips need to be selected for different types of lasers.
-Normally, in short-range multimode optical modules, such as 100G SR4, LDD and CDR are integrated on the same chip.
+Normally, short-range multimode optical modules, such as 100G SR4, LDD, and CDR are integrated on the same chip.

 4. CDR (Clock and Data Recovery)

 CDR has two main roles: the first is to provide the clock signal for each circuit of the receiver; the second is to judge the received signal, which is convenient for data signal recovery and subsequent processing.
 The biggest function of CDR is to make the signal at the receiving end consistent with that at the transmitting end.
 Generally, the optical modules that will use CDR are mostly high-speed and long-distance optical modules, such as 10G SFP+ ER or 10G SFP+ ZR.

 TIA is a type of amplifier, located at the front of the detector in the optical module.
 The detector converts the optical signal into a current signal, and the TIA processes the current signal into a voltage signal of a certain amplitude, which we can simply understand as a large resistor.

 6. LA(Limiting Amplifier)